10 Steps to Say Good-Bye to Belly Fat

 What are the Top Causes of Belly Fat?

-In priority order, they are Sugars, Sweets, GMO foods, Soft Drinks, Pesticides & Herbicides, Bread, Flours, Cookies & Crackers, Potatoes, Noodles & Pasta, White Rice, Extracted Vegetable Oils, Packaged Foods, Alcohol, Overeating Big Meals, Coffee, Prescription Drugs, and Erratic Mealtimes.
+In priority order, the top causes are Sugars, Sweets, GMO foods, Soft Drinks, Pesticides & Herbicides, Bread, Flours, Cookies & Crackers, Potatoes, Noodles & Pasta, White Rice, Extracted Vegetable Oils, Packaged Foods, Alcohol, Overeating Big Meals, Coffee, Prescription Drugs, and Erratic Mealtimes.

 #1 Top Culprit in Belly Fat: Sugars